 Both microbial biomass and respiration are parameters used to assess soil health.
 Soil respiration is the measure of the carbon dioxide produced by the microbes in a given weight of soil while microbial biomass is the measure of the mass of microbes- both active and dormant.

 Microbial biomass (MB) is an excellent predictor of soil health because the size of the microbial population correlates with the available nutrients in the soil.
-In nature, the plant uses 30% of its energy to feed its microbial population that will then mine the soil for the N, P, K, etc. that the plant needs.
 Interestingly, MB is low in soil treated with high levels of mineral fertilizers.
-Researchers have shown that the stimulus for the plant to grow a microbial population is its need for nitrogen and phosphorus.
+Research has shown that the stimulus for the plant to grow a microbial population is its need for nitrogen and phosphorus.
 If these nutrients are artificially supplied, the plant is not being stimulated to feed the microbes that usually provide these nutrients to the plant.
 This can alter plant-microbe interactions and cause an increased need for pesticides in order to protect the plant, as microbes play a fundamental role in the function of the plant’s immune system.

 People often assume a high respiration rate is good because it means there is a lot of microbial activity occurring.
 However, it doesn’t necessarily mean the soil is healthy.
 Microbes in a low pH or toxic soil have to work harder, and therefore their respiration rate is higher, just as your respiration rate in the gym is higher than when you are watching TV.
 High respiration rates can indicate an unstable microbial population, which, for example, can be seen after excessive tillage occurs.
 Tillage aerates the soil, so right after there is often a boost of microbial respiration.
 That increased activity however does not always last, as the other damage done by tillage – disruption of microbial life and destruction of existing plants- can lead to a decreased soil microbial population over time.